Last will and testament

 Reasonable Fees and Probate Costs

 Many fear the cost of probate proceedings.
-In the past, probate lawyers used to charge a percentage of the estate, but that is not the case today.
-Most contemporary probate attorneys now bill clients at an hourly rate or charge a flat fee.
+In the past, probate lawyers used to charge a percentage of the estate, but most contemporary probate attorneys now bill clients at an hourly rate or charge a flat fee.

 At Froerer & Miles, we try to stick to a flat fee so you don't feel intimidated about escalating legal fees in a complicated probate case that takes time to resolve.

-By offering free consultations for probate issues, Froerer & Miles in Ogden can help you make sure you choose the right team to meet your needs.
+By offering free consultations for probate issues, Froerer & Miles in Ogden, UT, can help you make sure you choose the right team to meet your needs.
 We can answer your questions and offer our honest insight into your case.

 Even if you do not hire our law firm, we'll be more than happy to help you understand some potential probate issues and point you in the right direction.
 Just meeting with us can save you time, money, and frustration.